brandonapt/funkin-bcb/README.md

 5. Run `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm` to install extension-webm and run `lime rebuild extension-webm windows`.
 This is required to run webm videos in-game.
 You should have everything ready for compiling the game!
 Follow the guide below to continue!

+ViDEOS ARE VERy Very BORKEN RN DONT TRY TO USE IT LOL

 At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.